OpenLMIS/openlmis-deployment/README.md

 * an RDS Instance (you could start with the smallest one, and then upgrade based on need)
 * a VPC for your EC2 and RDS instances, with appropriate security group - SSH, HTTP, HTTPs, Postgres (limit source to Secuurity Group) at minimum.
+* Amazon SES with either the domain (w/DKIM) verified or a specific from-address

 For more information on setting this up, see the [Provisioning](provision/Provision-single-host.md) section and also follow the link for backing up/restoring [RDS](deployment#using-amazons-rds)